Releasing old pain by dealing with grief, caring for your body, making art, and getting dirty.

 And then a few years ago, I was diagnosed with Complex PTSD.
 Complex PTSD is a disorder that comes about from constant exposure to a long term trauma that often involves repeated abuse and/or abandonment throughout childhood often from a caregiver.

 The type of PTSD that is usually discussed occurs after a more specific event and results in different symptoms.
 Due to the long term trauma Complex PTSD ends up affecting a person’s basic identity.
 One ends up seeing themselves in a constant negative light.

 I realized that I wasn’t suffering because of a chemical imbalance in my brain, I was creating the chemical imbalance through denial, negative thought patterns, and self-abuse (weed, binge-eating, bad boys).

 When I finally identified the cause, deeply rooted in a failure to properly grieve several traumatic losses, I was able to begin a healing process.
-A big part of that process was about learning how to grieve.
+A big part of that process was about learning how to let go and how to grieve.
 My grief wasn’t associated with the death of a loved one.